sonalyadav1/sonalyadav1/README.md

 - [Email](sonal.y6390@gmail.com)

 Thanks for visiting my profile!
-Feel free to reach out if you have any questions or just want to connect .
+Feel free to reach out if you have any questions or just want to connect.